Tibet and Nepal

 - Last Updated: 2022-10-27

-Tibet and Nepal are two wonderful tourist destinations in the Himalayas.
+Tibet and Nepal are two wonderful tourist destinations of the Himalayas.
 They are adjacent to each other and are both landlocked.
 Because of this proximity, they have many commonalities.
 Geographically, they share a sizeable portion of the western Himalayas, including the majestic Mt.
 Everest—the highest mountain in the world.
 Culturally and historically, they share some commonalities likewise.

 Yet, despite these similarities, Tibet and Nepal have remarkable differences.
 These differences are obvious in their culture, religious practices, topography, weather, travel highlights, travel policies, and the ways of life of their people.
-You’ll readily notice these similarities and differences as you get to visit both places.
+You’ll readily notice these similarities and differences if you are going to visit both or either of the two.

 Similarities Between Tibet and Nepal

 The similarities between Tibet and Nepal are borne of their proximity with each other and their long history of being trade partners throughout the centuries.
 Here are some of their most obvious similarities:

 Tibet and Nepal Both Have High Average Elevations

 Both Tibet and Nepal are situated high up in the Himalayas.
 Tibet is on the northside of the Himalayas, while Nepal is on the southern side.
 Both also claim Mount Everest and share that distinctive tag of having the highest mountain in the world.
 Tibet has an average altitude of more than 4,000 meters (13,123 ft), while that of Nepal is 3,265 meters (10,712 feet).

 In Tibet, the altitude of the northwest is higher while the southeast is lower.
 There are five mountains with an elevation of more than 8000 meters(26,246 feet).

 Nepal may have a lower average elevation than that of Tibet, but its average elevation is still remarkably high.
 Nepal might have the most complex terrain in the world.
 There're eight mountains with an elevation of more than 8000 meters (26,246 feet).
 While in Kathmandu, the altitude is just 1300 meters (4,265 feet).
 This kind of feeling is really wonderful so that many tourists regard the hang gliding in Pokhara, Nepal as the most exciting experience in the world.